animatlabs/animatlabs.github.io/_posts/2023-12-18-native-mapping-operations.md

 ## Introduction

 Object mapping in C# is a fundamental task in many applications, particularly when dealing with layered architectures or separate data models.
-While seemingly straightforward, the choice of mapping strategy can significantly impact the maintainability, performance, and complexity of your code.
-In this post, we'll delve into four popular mapping techniques: AutoMapper, Mapster, Implicit Operators, and Manual Mapping, comparing their features, use-cases, and providing examples.
+While seemingly simple, the choice of mapping strategy can significantly impact the maintainability, performance, and complexity of your code.
+In this post, we'll look at four popular mapping techniques: AutoMapper, Mapster, Implicit Operators, and Manual Mapping, comparing their features, use-cases, and providing examples.

 ## AutoMapper: The Veteran Mapper